msam4/to-do-list/README.md

+# To-Do List

+A to-do list app to list your task and check them off as you go along.
+Easy to use!

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).